Skip to main content

 Overview

 The @tokenring-ai/vault package provides a secure, encrypted vault for managing secrets and credentials.
 It works both as a standalone CLI tool and as a TokenRing service for programmatic access.
+The vault uses AES-256-GCM encryption with PBKDF2 key derivation for industry-standard security, and includes session management with automatic locking.

 Key Features